 The reasons people don’t vote suggest a mandatory voting law would be futile

 Statistics Canada has released the results of a survey, conducted in conjunction with the November 2015 Labour Force Survey, to inquire into Canadians’ “Reasons for not voting in the federal election, October 19, 2015.”
-These results are interesting, albeit not quite inaccurate.
+These results are interesting, albeit not quite accurate.
 To my mind at least, they are further evidence for the proposition that mandatory voting is not the solution to what ails Canadian democracy.

 A word, first, about accuracy.
 Elections Canada put turnout in the last election at 68.49%, though that doesn’t include voters who registered on Election Day.
 Adding the number of voting day registrations from the Elections Canada “Report on the 42nd general election of October 19, 2015,” I get to a turnout of 70.4% ― though the report itself actually gives a lower figure, 68%.
 Anyway, these discrepancies don’t matter for my present purposes.
 What does is that according to Stats Can, 77% of Canadians “reported that they had voted in the 2015 federal election.”
 So unless the survey’s sample was unrepresentative (which is unlikely though not impossible), anywhere between 7 and 9% of the respondents lied about having voted.